 Relative Strength Index (RSI)

 The price level at which sellers are expected to enter the market.
 A concept, often paired with support, that the price of a security will tend to reverse at a certain price level.
+It represents a price point that an asset has had trouble exceeding in the time period being considered.

 The gain or loss of a security over a set period of time, usually represented as a percentage.